A short history

-We normally hold a series of eight lectures on Thursday evenings between September and May, usually at the Dorford Centre, Bridport Road, Dorchester, starting at 7.30pm.
+We hold a series of eight lectures on Thursday evenings between September and May, at the Dorford Centre, Bridport Road, Dorchester, starting at 7.30pm.
 Visitors are welcome to attend talks for a suggested donation of £3.
-These events are currently suspended because of the Covid 19 situation.
-A programme of talks for members is being held on Zoom until normal meetings can resume.
+The programme may be downloaded below.

 Just as local people conserved Dorchester’s Roman and pre-Roman monuments by forcing changes to the route of the railways at the height of the Industrial Revolution, so the Association continues this tradition today by voicing its opinion on local heritage conservation issues.

 “the Association voices its opinion on local heritage conservation issues”